 In retrospect, it’s a good thing that I didn’t know that the war was one that would free me, because if I had, I might not have made the choice to stay with her.

-Even choices that feel bad when they’re made can be the best ones of your life later.
+Even choices that feel wrong at their inception can later become the best ones of your.
 And these were the hardest, but ultimately the best, choices I could have made.
 They led me down some of the most terrible paths my life could have taken, but now I know what I didn’t then: I needed to take the hard road, because it would lead me to Tina.